matteo-luraghi/projects-iot-2025/README.md

 ## 🔁 Challenge 3

 **Description:**
-This challenge focused on local MQTT message processing and flow control using Node-RED.
-The task was to:
+This challenge focused on local MQTT message processing and flow control using Node-RED, the task was to:
 - Periodically publish random IDs with timestamps to a local Mosquitto broker
 - Log published messages into a CSV file (`id_log.csv`)
 - Subscribe to the same topic and process each received message by: